 What are Umbrella Bases Made of?

-have, where it is placed and how strong of a foundation your umbrella requires.
+There are several different types of materials available in contemporary umbrella bases.
+Which you choose depends largely on the type of umbrella you have, where it is placed and how strong of a foundation your umbrella requires.

 Umbrella Bases for Specific Uses

-those made for specific uses and those for specific types of outdoor umbrellas.
+Another option available when shopping for umbrella bases are those made for specific uses and those for specific types of outdoor umbrellas.

 When it’s time to replace your patio umbrella bases, consider the type of material you need, the design you want and the features required to make a stable foundation for your outdoor umbrellas.
 At Hauser’s Patio, we offer a patio umbrella base of the highest quality to finish off the beautiful décor in your backyard oasis.